mcp.md

 cd /path/to/your-project

-tesserae project setup # interactive; or --yes for non-interactive
+tesserae init # interactive; or --yes for non-interactive

-tesserae project compile # deterministic, no LLM calls, no API keys
+tesserae compile # deterministic, no LLM calls, no API keys

 Recompile any time your sources change.
 The server will pick up the new graph on the next tool call without needing to restart.